nicholas-maltbie/Learn-Mirror/Contributing.md

 ## 5. Done

-If you follow all these steps, we should have a clean, working master branch.
+If you follow all these steps, we should have a clean, working `main` branch.